betazetadev/pokemon-team-analyzer/README.md

 - Submit up to six Pokémon and receive overall scoring, grade, and narrative analysis.
 - Animated lineup preview with dynamic team cards styled after the Pokémon TCG.
 - Type coverage insights, stat breakdowns, and highlight callouts for clutch performers.
-- Webhook-powered analysis pipeline ready for n8n or other automation backends.
+- Webhook-powered analysis pipeline using a background n8n workflow (included in the `n8n/` folder).

 ## Getting Started